Sport and Health

 The role of a Sports leader empowers the children to take on the following roles:

 - Be the voice for PE and school sport at Highfield

 - Be a role model and champion for PE and school sport.

 At Highfield we have 6 PE leads (Year 6), who play a fundamental role in the shaping and developing of our PE provision in school by helping to promote the positive values of sport, continue to be good role models in school and champion PE and activity.

-So far this year, they have already been responsible for:
+In the past they have been responsible for:

 - Gathering and understanding pupil voice about PE.

 - Creating a display board to advertise and raise the profile of PE in school.